Laura Gil-Trejo, M.P.H., M.A.

 Lizette Sanchez, M.P.A.

 Titan Excellence Award recipient Lizette Sanchez has been with the SSRC since 2001.
 Ms. Sanchez earned her B.A. degree in Psychology and a Master's degree in Public Administration from California State University, Fullerton.
-As the Office Manager, she provides administrative support and budgetary management.
+As the Administrative Operations Manager, she provides administrative support and budgetary management.
 She also produces fiscal reports and projections, prepares payroll, supports fiscal and personnel transactions, and prepares and maintains all center records and reports regarding personnel and project accounts.
 Ms. Sanchez is also responsible for hiring and quality control of the department's CATI-Lab.

 Assistant Project Manager

 Rachel Parker joined the SSRC in August 2017.
 She started her journey with the SSRC as an intern and is now an Assistant Project Manager for the center.
 Rachel has a Bachelor’s of Arts in Psychology from California State University, Fullerton.
 Rachel manages project development, provides data management and research support, and assists with survey instrument design and refinement.
 Rachel also provides support and project management for evaluation projects.
 For these evaluations, Rachel is responsible for collecting, processing, and analyzing the data.

 CATI Lab Staff

 The SSRC employs one Quality Assurance Supervisor, two Shift Supervisors, and three Assistant Supervisors to manage the center's 26-station telephone interviewing laboratory.
 Shift supervisors ensure compliance with CATI-Lab policies and procedures and maintain a consistently high standard for data collection.